MohamedAldirawi/ai-trainer-portfolio/projects/02-prompt-engineering.md

 ## Portfolio Note

 This project demonstrates practical self-directed learning and application of prompt engineering techniques.
 It is part of an AI training portfolio focused on combining AI-related skills with business, finance, accounting, and analytical domain knowledge.

+## Practical Example

+### Prompt Improvement Task

+#### Original Prompt

+> Explain profit and revenue.

+#### Problems Identified

+The original prompt is too broad and does not specify the target audience, desired level of detail, structure, or practical context.
+This may lead to an inconsistent or overly generic response.

+#### Improved Prompt

+> Explain the difference between revenue and profit for a beginner in business.
+Use simple language, clearly define both terms, explain the relationship between them, and provide one practical numerical example using a small business.
+Keep the explanation concise and structured.

+#### Example AI Output

+Revenue is the total amount of money a business earns from selling its products or services before deducting expenses.

+Profit is the amount of money remaining after the business subtracts its expenses from its revenue.

+For example, if a small business generates $10,000 in revenue and has $7,000 in total expenses:

+- Revenue = $10,000
+- Expenses = $7,000
+- Profit = $3,000

+Therefore, revenue represents the money generated from sales, while profit represents what remains after expenses are deducted.

+#### Why the Improved Prompt Is Better

+The improved prompt provides a clear objective, identifies the target audience, specifies the required concepts, requests a practical example, and defines the desired response style.
+These constraints help produce a more focused, consistent, and useful AI response.

+#### Result

+The improved prompt produces a response that is more relevant, structured, understandable, and aligned with the intended user requirement.

+> **Note:** This is a simulated prompt-engineering example created to demonstrate prompt design, refinement, and output-quality improvement.